 Bitter Hearts & Minds

 If enteroendocrine receptors aren’t impressive enough, bitter receptors are also found on the heart, arteries in the brain, and in smooth muscle tissues.
 Smooth muscles control the involuntary muscle movements responsible for internal functions like digestion, respiration, and circulation.

 Researchers believe that the receptors on the heart, vascular system, and smooth muscles are why bitter chemicals seem to influence the regulation of blood flow(7).

-These smooth muscle reactions in response to bitters also help increase blood flow to the digestive tract.
+These smooth muscle reactions in response to bitter flavors also help increase blood flow to the digestive tract.
 In fact, the increased blood flow response can happen in as little as five minutes after ingesting bitter foods(8).
-This effect is particularly noted in the research with the herbs gentian and wormwood but also may help explain why bitter medicinal herbs like vervain have notable anti-spasmodic properties as well.
+This effect is particularly noted in the research with the medicinal bitter herbs, such as gentian and wormwood but also may help explain why bitter medicinal herbs like vervain have notable antispasmodic properties as well.